-- Name of Refiner. - Time period of compliance. - Summary of activities undertaken during the period to demonstrate compliance. - Refiner's statement of compliance with each step of the LPPM Responsible Sourcing Guidance. - Management conclusion statement on the compliance with the LPPM Responsible Sourcing Guidance.
+- Name of Refiner. - Time period of compliance. - Summary of activities undertaken during the period to demonstrate compliance. - Refiner's statement of compliance with each step of the LPPM Responsible Sourcing Guidance. - Evidence that the annual reporting has been specific to the business circumstances in that particular year, reflecting the dynamic due diligence process and showing continued improvement. - Management conclusion statement on the compliance with the LPPM Responsible Sourcing Guidance.